Noctural123/Hacklahoma-2023-Class-Finder/README.md

 - Open the index.html file in your preferred browser.

 ## Usage

 Empire's Curriculum is designed to be intuitive and user-friendly.
 Simply navigate through the website using the provided menus to find the courses you need to take in order to graduate.

+## Hacklahoma

+Hacklahoma is an annual hackathon event that takes place in Oklahoma.
+The hackathon aims to bring together tech enthusiasts, programmers, designers, and students from all over the state and beyond to collaborate, learn, and build innovative projects.

+The event usually spans over a weekend and provides participants with access to industry experts, mentors, and resources to help them develop their ideas.
+Hacklahoma encourages participants to explore new technologies, experiment with their skills, build strong connections, and build projects that solve real-world problems.

+Hacklahoma is a great opportunity for students and professionals to network with like-minded individuals, enhance their skills, and showcase their talents to potential employers and sponsors.
+The event has a strong emphasis on community-building and diversity and welcomes participants of all backgrounds and levels of experience.

+In addition to the actual hacking, the event also features workshops, keynote speakers, and social events to create a well-rounded and enjoyable experience for participants.
+Hacklahoma is a great example of the growing hackathon culture in the United States, which aims to foster innovation and creativity in the tech industry.